 - TDS: 50 – 200 PPM

-Ideally, you would want to keep the temperature at around 80 degrees Fahrenheit and ph neutral.
-This is because these fish need consistent water parameters more than chasing a perfect number.
+Ideally, you would want to keep the temperature at around 80 degrees Fahrenheit and pH neutral.
+This is because they need consistent water parameters more than chasing a perfect number.

-As long as the parameters stay stable and no fluctuations happen in the tank these fish will thrive.
+As long as the parameters stay stable and no fluctuations happen in the tank they will thrive.
 A big contributing factor to keeping water parameters consistent is regular water changes.